KhangSE184903/FJC-SE184903/content/1-Worklog/1.9-Week9/_index.md

 * **Refactor** and re-implement the basic CRUD functionalities according to the SAM structure.
 * Resolve environment-related issues to achieve a **successful Deployment** status on AWS.
 * Integrate **Docker** to standardize the environment for `sam build`.
+* Understand Progressive Web Apps (PWA) and make the React app offline-capable.
+* Use Service Workers for caching, performance, and PWA features.

 ---